Lose yourself in moving and magical stories about Melbourne.

-Here are five of their top tips for books to borrow that are set in Melbourne.
+Here are some of their top tips for books to borrow that are set in Melbourne.
 All of the books are available in our libraries.

 by Helen Garner

 This beautifully told tale of love and obsession among the creative folks who inhabit the inner northern suburbs of Melbourne in the 1970s was Helen’s debut novel.

 by Chris Womersley